- Design identical to iPhone 5 / 5S apart from new rose gold variant

 Apple's always focused more on the quality of the display than pixel density - its iPad range is industry-leading when it comes to having a great-looking screen, rather than shoving in more pixels for the sake of it.

-But when Samsung is easily making the best smartphone screens in the world, and the iPhone 6S is stuck on a 720p display, I'd have hoped for a little bit of an upgrade for the iPhone SE.
+But when Samsung is easily making the best smartphone screens in the world, and even the iPhone 8 is stuck on a 720p display, I'd have hoped for a little bit of an upgrade for the iPhone SE.
 Instead it's used the same LCD and digitizer layer as found on the older models (again, likely to save money on production) and as a result it's clearly less sharp and lower quality than the flagship brands.

 The key thing for any brand in making a quality phone is making sure four pillars are present and correct: great design, non-annoying battery life, good camera and quality screen.
 After all, it's the bit you stare at most.